-The water heater is electric.
-The capacity of the water heater is 50 gallons.
-The water heater is approximately 9 years old.
-Water heaters of this type typically last about 10-15 ears.
+The water heater fuel is natural gas.
+The capacity of the water heater is 40 gallons.
+The input rating of the burner is approximately 38,000 BTU.
+The water heater is approximately 15 years old.
+Water heaters of this type typically last about 10-15 years.

-PRESSURE RELIEF VALVE The pressure relief valve is properly installed.
+PRESSURE RELIEF VALVE

+The pressure relief valve is properly installed.
 The valve was not tested, as this could cause the valve to leak.

+SHUTOFF VALVE

-SHUTOFF VALVE The shutoff valve for the water supply to the water heater is properly installed and is functioning as intended.
+The shutoff valve for the water supply to the water heater is properly installed and is functioning as intended.

-WATER CONNECTIONS
+WATER CONNECTIONS TANK

-TANK